itsmeajay1699/game_frontend/README.md

----
-### ✅ Here's your `frontend/README.md`:

 # 🎰 Casino Slot Game – Frontend (React + Vite)

-This is the frontend for the Casino Slot Game built with React, Tailwind, ShadCN UI, and TanStack Query.
+## This is the frontend for the Casino Slot Game built with React, Tailwind, ShadCN UI, and TanStack Query.
----

 ## ✅ Features